nanw1103/rest-bridge/README.md

 ![rest-bridge architecture](https://github.com/nanw1103/rest-bridge/blob/master/docs/rest-bridge-HA.png?raw=true)

 # Security

+## Access Control
 Method 1: In hub options, specify different network interface for management endpoint, client endpoint, and connector endpoint.
 Use firewall/security group/api gateway to control the access

 Method 2: Control context based access on api gateway/proxy/nginx, etc.

+## HTTPS/WSS
+Consider adding HTTPS/WSS on your load balancer or API gateway

+# The Storage
+### What is the storage for
+The storage is used for two purposes:
+1. Record the registered connector (pairing key), so only registered connector is able to connect to the service.
+You may or may not need this according to specific scenario.
+There is also option to disable the pairing key check so as to allow any incoming connector.
+2. Used for internal routing in multi-machine cluster environment.
+For each node, upon connector connection, a record consists of node info and connector info will be created in the store.
+Upon a call from client, the receiving node will first search itself for the connected connector.
+If the connection is not on the node itself, the storage is searched to identify the node holding the connection.
+Then the current node will forward the http request to the target node.

+If there are more than one machine/container, an external shared storage is a must.
+If there is only one machine (even it has a nodejs cluster), external shared storage is not needed and memory based (or cluster RPC based) internal storage can be used.